2026 EMSL-JGI Joint User Meeting: Empowering Automated Laboratories—Integrating Experimentation with Data

 - Description:

 Rapid technological advances in droplet microfluidics, imaging, and low-input molecular biology has dramatically increased the throughput and depth at which we can understand behaviors of thousands of individual cells in a complex population.
-In this workshop we will discuss recent the power and limitations of single-cell and spatial biology, and recent advances in their development at the JGI and EMSL.
+In this workshop we will discuss the power and limitations of single-cell and spatial biology, and recent advances in their development at the JGI and EMSL.

 9 a.m. - Noon - Workshop 2: Data Integration and Modeling